-He could not keep from her anything he did.
+It irritated him that she peered so into everything that was his, searching him out.
 He went into the parlour and returned with a bundle of brownish linen.
 Carefully unfolding it, he spread it on the floor.
 It proved to be a curtain or portière, beautifully stencilled with a design on roses.